 A new judicial complaints process also started operation last Friday which I will do a separate post on in the near future.
 I might even give it a road test and make a formal complaint about one of the many corrupt judges which I have done before to no avail.
 It says on the website for Attorney-General Mark Dreyfus QC:

 “This new complaints framework will ensure complaints against federal judicial officers are handled fairly and transparently while maintaining the constitutional independence of the judiciary,” said Mr Dreyfus (Click here to read more)

 This website is an anti-corruption site and relies on donations to continue the work.
 If you would like to support this site it would be greatly appreciated if you make a donation.
 Just click on the button below to donate via PayPal or for direct bank transfer details go to the donations page above.

 Make sure you follow this site by email which is on the top right of this page and about once a week you will get an email when there is a new post/story on this site.

 If you would like to buy a t-shirt or coffee mug visit my online shop (Click here to visit the shop)

-If you would like to buy a copy of my non-fiction book on corruption in the Australian judiciary that names names visit my website for the book which has links to the online bookshops.
+If you would like to buy a copy of my nonfiction book on corruption in the Australian judiciary that names names visit the book page.
 (Click here to visit the website)

 Thank you for your support.